Published March 1, 2017

 Jump Start family involvement opportunities include home visits, conferences with the Jump Start teachers at school, volunteer opportunities in the classroom, classroom special events, school-wide events like Fantastic Fridays for Families, and skill-building workshops for parents and students such as Keys to Kindergarten.

 Fees for Jump Start Preschool are based on the parents/guardians' ability to pay using the federal income eligibility guidelines.
-The Jump Start registration contract must be returned to complete registration.
-The contract includes more information about schedules, fees and program policies.
+The Jump Start registration contract includes more information about schedules, fees and program policies.

 Keys to Kindergarten